 Notice also that, with our manipulative powers, we are always addressing in one way or another the qualitatively given world - so we are not being true to the professed ideals of a quality-free science.
 The very idea of such a science is a gross absurdity deserving no respect at all.
-Yet it still influences the thinking of most scientists.
+We can't have a science of a world that isn't there for us.
+Nor can we have a science without a world from which we can abstract our preferred quantities.
+And we can't have a quantitative science without a world we can go back to in order to fit our quantitative formulae to it